GenStatLeipzig/GWAMA_PCSK9_strat/README.md

 **Contributor: Janne Pott**

-**Last Updated: 11/09/2023**
+**Last Updated: 22/01/2024**

 Supporting code for the following paper:

--   Pott J, et al. Sex and statin-related genetic associations at the PCSK9 gene locus – results of genome-wide association meta-analysis. *Biology of Sex Differences*.
+-   Pott J, Kheirkhah A, Gadin JR, Kleber ME, Delgado GE, Kirsten H, et al. Sex and statin-related genetic associations at the PCSK9 gene locus – results of genome-wide association meta-analysis. *Biology of Sex Differences*.
 2023 (under review)

 This project is an extension to our previous publications: